 Any medication taken by mouth, rubbed on the skin or injected may cause a drug allergic response.
 An allergic response occurs when the body’s immune system mistakenly reacts to an administered drug by releasing inflammatory defense chemicals (like histamine) which can cause a variety of symptoms involving the skin (hives, rash, itchy skin or eyes, congestion), respiratory system (mouth, airways and lungs with swelling in the mouth or throat), cardiovascular (heart and blood vessels) and gastrointestinal (gut) systems.

-A more severe reaction is called anaphylaxis (please see under a separate heading).
+A more severe reaction is called anaphylaxis.

 Common drugs which cause an allergic response include penicillin, sulfa drugs, barbiturates, anti-seizure medications and insulin.

 What are the symptoms of drug allergies?

 Drug allergy symptoms can range widely from skin rashes and itching, cough, nausea /vomiting or diarrhea to severe reactions like asthma or anaphylaxis.

 What are drug allergy care options?